TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 ### Navigation Between Projects and Files

 TeXlyre organizes content at two levels: projects and files within projects.
-Projects represent complete LaTeX documents or related sets of documents, like a research paper or book chapter.
-Within each project, you'll work with individual files including LaTeX sources, images, data files, and generated outputs.
+Projects represent complete LaTeX/Typst documents or related sets of documents, like a research paper or book chapter.
+Within each project, you'll work with individual files including LaTeX/Typst sources, images, data files, and generated outputs.

 The interface provides clear navigation between these levels.
 Use the "Projects" button to return to your project dashboard.
 Within a project, the file explorer shows your project's file structure.